Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 I don't know, seven or eight.

-Wow, O.K.
+Wow, OK.

 Five, six, seven, eight.

-Note: Editor's note: This post contains language some may find offensive.